oVirt/ovirt-site/source/develop/projects/proposals/ovirt-engine-disaster-recovery.md

 ## User Experience

 At this time there's going to be a new portal, that the user can access.
 In order to use the application.
+And should be installed on a different Machine that the engine runs on.

 ## Dependencies

 *   ovirt-engine-sdk-java
 *   MariaDB
+*   Play framework

 ## Contingency Plan